AhmedLSayed9/dropdown_button2/README.md

   parameter to true.
 * You can Add dividers to the popup menu with different height by passing dividers indexes to customItemsIndexes and the height to customItemsHeight.
-* You can also use DropdownButtonFormField2 the same way with all options above.
+* You can also use DropdownButtonFormField2 the same way with all options above and customize it as shown in the examples.
-* Use decoration parameter for the DropdownButtonFormField2 to add labelText,fillColor and more.
+* Use decoration parameter for the DropdownButtonFormField2 to add borders, label and more.
-* You can customize the DropdownButtonFormField2 width by wrapping it with SizedBox and give it the width you want.
+* You can customize the DropdownButtonFormField2 width by wrapping it with Padding or with SizedBox and give it the width you want.

 ## Installation